hmrc/crdl-ref-data-dps-stub/README.md

 ### Adding stub data

-Stub data should be added to this repository once a new code_list or correspondence code is added in crdl-cache.
+Stub data should be added to this repository once a new codelist or correspondence list is added in crdl-cache.

 This allows the tests to simulate the response of DPS, without having to call on DPS each time.